awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Extensions.md

    rds_pgaudit
    ```

-To test the pgaudit logging, you can run several example commands that you want to audit\.
+To test pgAudit logging, you can run several example commands that you want to audit\.
 For example, you might run the following commands\.

 ```
 CREATE TABLE t1 (id int);